rodekruis/automated-cloud-detection/scripts/README.md

 ## post_processing
 `--input-path` Path to the tiles to be merged into the big input tif again.
 If `--run-name` is specified, this will be added to the input path, so that only tiles in that run will be merged, if not specified, the tiles of all runs will be specified.
 By default the input path is /workdir/data/3_prediction_tiles, which is the default output of the main script (in case of inference).

+`--tif-input-path` The path to the original input tif scenes.
+This is needed to add geolocation to the output.
+It takes as default, the default location of the data input for the preprocessing script, which is /workdir/data/1_input_scenes/inference.

 `--output-path` The output path for the merged tiles.

 `--run-name` Name of the run.
 If the run is given a name in the main script, you should include the same run-name in postprocessing.
 See `--input-path` for more information.

-`--return-tif` The merged tif file can be outputted in different formats.
+`--return-png` The merged scene can be outputted in different formats.
+Default is in tif format.
+However if `--return-png` is included, the output will be a png.
+This is significantly quicker.

-if data path to input changed in preprocessing?
+`--resize-factor` This factor is used to match the resolution of the training and test data.
+Important is that this should be the same value as used in preprocessing.
+By default it is the same, however if changed in preprocessing, it should be changed here as well.